techatspree/keycloak-web/README.md

-# keycloak-war
+# keycloak-web

 Deploy KeyCloak as WAR in your WildFly server.

+## Modules

+The project consists of the following modules:

+### application

+Contains the basic KeyCloak-Application class and defines the dependencies for the WAR

+### war

-By default creates demo-realm with users and installs admin user.
+Example WAR configuration: By default creates a demo-realm with users and installs admin user.
 Data is kept in H2 database ${jboss.server.data.dir}/keycloak.db

+# Deployment

-Just copy the WAR into the deployments/ directory of your WildFly/EAP server and start.
+Just copy the WAR into the deployments/ directory of your WildFly/EAP server and start it.
 Then point your browser to

       http://localhost:8080/auth/admin/master/console/